Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

 <resolved-image source="/images/fable/type-four.png" />

 Fable bindings will usually prefer the modern `npm` modules.
-This means that a Fable binding, distributed to NuGet, has a *dependency* on a javascript package distributed to `npm`.
+This means that a Fable binding, distributed to NuGet, has a *dependency* on a JavaScript package distributed to `npm`.
 In order to use these bindings of Type 4, you need to install the binding from NuGet and the actual library from npm.
-Let's take the [Fable.DateFunctions](https://github.com/Zaid-Ajaj/Fable.DateFunctions) package which is a binding for the native javascript library [date-fns](https://date-fns.org/).
+Let's take the [Fable.DateFunctions](https://github.com/Zaid-Ajaj/Fable.DateFunctions) package which is a binding for the native JavaScript library [date-fns](https://date-fns.org/).
 This library provides many useful functions to manipulate `DateTime`, and you can use it in your Fable projects through this binding.

 To use it inside your project, you have to install both `Fable.DateFunction` from NuGet and `date-fns` from npm: